 As you already know, each hall has a designation and a specified noise level.
-Please respect the designations on halls.
+If you live on a semi-quiet hall, you don't have to be quiet on your own hall all the time but you need to respect the designations on other halls.